GriffithUniLibrary/research-data-management/content/2-library_resources.md

 ## Why good data manangement practice?

-{% include figure.html img="2022-06-Data_Verify_Protect_Share.jpg" alt="Image representing verify protect share" caption="Image representing verify protect share" width="100%" %}
+{% include figure.html img="2022-06-Data_Verify_Protect_Share.jpg" alt="Image representing verify protect share" caption="Verify Protect Share" width="100%" %}

 Managing the data that you use and generate from your research is integral to good research practice.
 When done well, research data management facilitates: